Blidworth man with life-threatening cardiac condition puts heart into inspiring others

 "But it got worse.
 I was so breathless, by Christmas my breathing was really a struggle.
 It was very scary.

-"So on Christmas Day I decided to ring 101 to see if they could organise a prescription.
+"So on Boxing Day I decided to ring 111 to see if they could organise a prescription.

 "By then, I was having chest and abdomen pains.
 Instead, they sent an ambulance, within 20 minutes, they thought I had arrhythmia, a heart condition that causes an irregular heart beat.